moloco/docs/van-sdk/s2s.md

 Validation: valid
 ```

-Now you are ready to synchronize your app with **S2S Moloco VAN SDK 2.0** !
+Now you are ready to synchronize your app with **S2S Moloco VAN API 2.0** !

 Once you complete integration, please work with your Moloco contact to verify receipt of the session and other events from VAN server.

-If there is any question regarding with Moloco VAN iOS SDK integration, please contact [Moloco](mailto:support@molocoads.com).
+If there is any question regarding with `Moloco VAN S2S API` integration, please contact [Moloco](mailto:support@molocoads.com).